Production and Materials

 Description of Content

 Concepts and fundamentals to develop understanding types of materials: metals, polymers, ceramics and composites.
 The course commences with consideration of the simple properties used by engineers to quantify materials behaviour, such as hardness, strength, toughness etc. The course then considers metals, polymers, ceramics and composites in turn, and relates the basic structure of each material type to its observed behaviour.
-The course will also consider the human factors associated with materials selection.

 - Metals.
 Ferrous alloys.
 Carbon steels: Fe-C phase diagram, eutectoid, hypo- and hyper-eutectoid steels, cast iron, heat treatment of steels, annealing, normalising, quenching, tempering, the TTT diagram for eutectoid steel, uses of steel.

 - Ceramics.
-Crystal structure, ionic, covalent, mechanical properties, applications, processing.
+Mechanical properties, applications, processing.

 - Polymers.
 Classes of polymer, molecular structure, macroscopic structure, glass transition temperature, mechanical properties, applications, processing.